Issued By: Legal Department

 While it is not possible to describe all circumstances where a conflict of interest may exist, the following four common conflicts of interest are discussed below:

 Outside Employment.
-You may not work for any competitor, customer, distributor or supplier of BearCom without written approval from the Chief Administrative Officer.
-In addition, any such outside employment must not interfere with your responsibilities to BearCom, which are first and foremost.
+You may not work for any competitor, customer, distributor or supplier of BearCom without written approval from the General Counsel.
+Full time employees are expected to devote the majority of their working time to the Company.

 Family Members and Friends.
 You may not use your influence to get BearCom to do business with family members or friends and should not be involved in any business discussions between BearCom and those individuals.
 You should not have a personal or family financial interest (including a family member serving as an officer, partner or employee) or other business interest in any enterprise that has business relations with or competes with BearCom (other than investments in publicly-traded entities) or facilitates loans by BearCom to, or guarantees obligations of, employees or their family members.